 On 64-bit Windows operating systems, you can execute both 32- and 64-bit applications.
-However, 64-bit applications must use 64-bit drivers and 32-bit applications must use 32-bit drivers.
-Make sure that you use the version of the driver matching the bitness of the client application accessing data in Hadoop / Hive:
+However, 64-bit applications must use 64-bit drivers, and 32-bit applications must use 32-bit drivers.
+Make sure that you use the version of the driver that matches the bitness of the client application:

-- HiveODBC32.msi for 32-bit applications - HiveODBC64.msi for 64-bit applications
+- ClouderaHiveODBC32.msi for 32-bit applications - ClouderaHiveODBC64.msi for 64-bit applications